April Glaspie: Radio Mogadishu and 5 June 1993 inspection

 Radio Mogadishu was considered a vital piece of SNA infrastructure that had been captured following a vicious battle with Ali Mahdi's forces.
 Following the Kismayo and Galkayo incidents that station began to air anti-UNOSOM propaganda, incensing high ranking UN personnel.
 It was feared that the broadcasts would shift the attitudes of the Somali public towards the United Nations operation, leading UNOSOM officials to resolve to close the station.
 In mid-May, the Pakistani contingent was asked to draw up a plan to shut down the station.
 The Pakistanis did not possess the technical expertise required for such an operation and requested that the US supply experts.

 Importantly, Radio Mogadishu had also been an Authorized Weapons Store Site (AWSS), subject to UNOSOM inspection.
 It was decided the American special forces technicians would accompany a Pakistani weapons inspection team to the site in order to determine how to disable the station.
 Gen. Aidid and the upper echelons of the Somali National Alliance, had been made aware of the discussions to seize or destroy the station.

 According to the 1994 United Nations Inquiry:

 Opinions differ, even among UNOSOM officials, on whether the weapons inspections of 5 June 1993 was genuine or was merely a cover-up for reconnaissance and subsequent seizure of Radio Mogadishu.

-On the morning of Saturday June 5, 1993 an element of the Pakistani force in Somalia had been tasked with the inspection of site AWSS 5, which happened to be located at Aidid controlled Radio Mogadishu.
+On the morning of June 5, 1993 an element of the Pakistani force in Somalia had been tasked with the inspection of site AWSS 5, which happened to be located at Aidid controlled Radio Mogadishu.
 The station was popular across the city, even among those who did not like Aidid or the Habr Gidr clan and concern that UNOSOM was coming to shut it down infuriated many citizens of Mogadishu.
 The fighting would result in 24 Pakistanis and dozens of Somalis killed.
 UNOSOM believed forces associated with Aidid were behind the attack.
 The 1994 UN Inquiry would conclude that in absence of a "...more convincing explanation," it believed the Somali National Alliance was most likely behind the attack.
 Despite this, the commission noted that no evidence existed to back previous UNOSOM assertions that the attack had been pre-planned or pre-meditated by the SNA, and further noted that the incident had likely been a spontaneous reaction.